appoptics/apm-node-todo/README.md

 	$ node server.js --ws-ip <IP of machine running the app> --db-ip <IP of machine running mongodb> <br/>

 Appoptics
-    server.js has been modified to add settings that make it easier to test AppOptics in a "real" application.
+    server.js has been modified to add settings that make it easier to test the appoptics-apm agent in a "real" application.
-    It can run using express (default), koa, or hapi as the web server framework.
-For express the logger to use can be set to morgan (default), pino, winston, or bunyan.
-A quick overview of options can be seen by using the `-h` cli option.
+    This can run roughly parallel implementations using express (default), koa, or hapi as the web server framework.
+Not all frameworks support all loggers, but the logger to use can also be set to morgan (default), pino, winston, or bunyan.
+A quick overview of server options can be seen by using the `-h` cli option.
+Complete documentation of command line options is available by reading the code. the `get-cli-options.js` file is a good place to start.

     The server responds to many URLs in order to exercise various aspects of AppOptics.
 The code is the documentation.

 example - sample rate of 100%, serve port 8889 on localhost: <br/>
   `$ node server -r 100 --ws-ip=localhost:8889`